CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 _ ∎ = refl
 ```

-Here are some examples of how to use it. mvrnote: 1lab hides the paths, need to switch the default
+Here's how to use it. mvrnote: 1lab hides the paths, need to switch
+the default

 ```
 private